 There may come a time in your life when you’re working with WooCommerce and WooCommerce Subscriptions and you realise that you need to add a custom field to a variable subscription product.
-Admittedly, most people will live their entire lives without encountering this need but if you’re one of the few who do, then hopefully this article will help.
+You can do this two ways – the easy way with a plugin, the harder way with some custom code.
+I’ll show both methods.

 We are going to add a custom text field to a variable subscription product and save it.
 The code below is everything you need.